 The first time I saw Ghosts was the 1977 Stratford production starring Margaret Tyzack and Nicholas Pennell, and it has remained in my memory as one of the great theater experiences of my life.
 It was also one of the great audience experiences of my life - I and the entire audience seemed to be reacting as one.
-When the current fell, I felt that every person in that audience was holding their breath in a great shared emotional experience.
+When the curtain fell, I felt that every person in that audience was holding their breath in a great shared emotional experience.
 After a minute, at the same moment we all burst into thunderous applause.

 The performance I saw tonight was the polar opposite.
 Oh, the acting was good, more than good.
 Martha Henry and Brian Hamman, as the mother and son, were magnificent.
 Martha Henry created a character of such depth and subtlety that I will remember the mother as someone I knew well.
 Peter Donaldson, who with Seanna McKenna and Scott Wentworth is my favorite Stratford actor, was mesmerizing as the priest.
 The direction and set were wonderful.
 The play had all the power and insight of the first time I saw it.
 Where everything went horribly wrong was the audience.